The 13th Law of Persuasion: The Law of Magnetic Familiarity

 You are telling people how you want them to respond to you at every turn.
 Those behaviors you see replicated over and over, by others, in response to your presence, show you the result of your advertising.

-With that simple notion in mind, let’s look at advertising in the business sense first beceause these are the most clear cut pictures.
+With that simple notion in mind, let’s look at advertising in the business sense first because these are the most clear cut pictures.

 Your advertisements can be institutional (conveying a general theme of who you are and what you do), educational (A CPA might offer some practical tax preparation tips in April advertisements) or “call to action” in nature, as long as they hit the same “notes” each time.